protosens/monorepo.cljc/module/maestro/README.md

 contexts.
 When a map is encountered in `:maestro/require`. the algorithm uses activated profiles to find a required alias (if any).

+A profile with a `:direct?` metadata will only remain active for aliases directly needed by aliases provided in `:maestro/alias+`.

 A task for printing required aliases makes this scheme easy to use as a [Babashka](https://github.com/babashka/babashka) task in you `bb.edn` file, after adding Maestro to dependencies.
 For instance, our own `aliases:dev` task